lethek/FFmpeg.Loader/README.md

 	.Load();

 //The following two examples are functionally identical and combine both of the approaches above.
-//They first search a default set of paths relative to the FFmpeg.Loader assembly, and then search a list of manually specified paths.
+//They first search a default set of paths relative to the FFmpeg.Loader assembly, and then search a
+//list of manually specified paths.
 //Finally they set FFmpeg.AutoGen to load the first matching FFmpeg binaries.
 FFmpegLoader.SearchApplication().ThenSearchPaths(@"c:\ffmpeg", "/usr/bin/ffmpeg").Load();
 FFmpegLoader.SearchApplication().ThenSearchPaths(@"c:\ffmpeg").ThenSearchPaths("/usr/bin/ffmpeg").Load();